Commercial Radio

 Many commercial radios will even avoid playing music by new artists if it hasn’t already been backed with a valuable promotional campaign.

-Usually, commercial radio broadcasting stations work with promoters and labels closely, to ensure that they’re going to get the best return on investment for the songs they play.
+Usually, commercial radio broadcasting stations work closely with promoters and labels to ensure that they get the best return on investment for the songs they play.

-Smaller commercial radio stations, on the other hand, can also provide young and upcoming artists with an easier way to access the airwaves.
+Smaller commercial radio stations, on the other hand, can also provide young and upcoming artists with an easier way to access the radio waves.

 While larger government-funded groups will have a lot of rules and restrictions in place to the kind of music they play, commercial stations can essentially play whatever they choose, provided the artist can pay their fee.